streeter/facebook-aperture-exporter/README.markdown

 # Facebook Aperture Exporter

 ## About
 This is a sinmple exporter plugin for <a href="http://www.apple.com/aperture/">Apple's Aperture</a>.
 I wasn't happy with the built-in syncing Aperture 3 has, and the existing export plugin for Facebook wouldn't work for me.
 Plus, that author wasn't returning my emails to try and get it to work.
-So I wrote me own.
+So I wrote my own.

 ## Current Features
 * Logging in and out of a Facebook account
 * Album creation and selection (where to upload the photos to)
 * High resolution photo uploads to Facebook
-  * This is enabled by uploading large versions to Facebook (choose an export preset that will create 2048 pixels along the largest side)
+  * Enabled by uploading large versions to Facebook (choose an export preset that will create 2048 pixels along the largest side)

 ## Known Limitations and Issues
 * The preferences button does nothing.
 Eventually it will show the preferences window.